codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

   Silent install: Mandatory parameter.

+**Namespace resource labels**
+  Add one or more labels to the namespace resource where you are installing the runtime.
+Labels are required to identity the networks that need access during installation, as is the case when using services meshes such as Istio for example.

+  * CLI wizard and Silent install: Optional.
+Add the `--namespace-labels` flag, and define the labels in `key=value` format.
+Separate multiple labels with `commas`.

 **Kube context**
   If you have more than one Kube context, the current context, which is the cluster currently the default for `kubectl`, is selected by default.
   * CLI wizard: Select the Kube context from the list displayed.